efog/rainmaking.cloud.vpclattice.demo/blog/BLOG.md

 ### Other Limitations

-- Protocol Support: HTTP/1.1, HTTP/2, and gRPC (no WebSockets or HTTP/3 yet)
+- Protocol Support: HTTP/1.1, HTTP/2, gRPC, and TCP (no WebSockets or HTTP/3 yet)
 - Regional Service: VPC Lattice operates within a single AWS Region
 - Authentication: Only AWS IAM and no custom authentication providers
 - TLS: TLS 1.2 and above only